There is always a reason for why you are chronically tired and have no energy -- sometimes it just takes some sleuthing!

 muscle fatigue or weakness

 And we all know that diet, exercise and sleep are very important, so it can be frustrating when it feels like you're doing everything right but you're still not making headway on boosting energy levels.
-You see the medical doctor and they run blood work and tell you everything is "normal" but you still feel like garbage.
+You see the medical doctor and they run blood work and tell you everything is "normal" but you still feel crummy.

 There's a reason for everything, so it's just a matter of knowing how to sleuth through your health profile, ask the right questions and run the right lab tests to ultimately figure it out.